IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 type value, the FCS length is unknown.
 The valid values of the FCS len field are between 0 and 15; Ethernet, for example, would have an FCS length value of 2, corresponding to a 4-octet FCS.

+## File Endian information

+The magic number is stored in native endian format, so all the byte sequences below are magic numbers.

+* 0xA1,0xB2,0xC3,0xD4: little endian file, with timestamps in seconds/micro-seconds.
+* 0x1A,0x2B,0x3C,0x4D: little endian file, with timestamps in seconds/nano-seconds.
+* 0xD4,0xC3,0xB2,0xA1: big endian file, with timestamps in seconds/micro-seconds.
+* 0x4D,0x3C,0x2B,0x1A: big endian file, with timestamps in seconds/nano-seconds.

+: If the value is 0xA1B2C3D4, timestamps in Packet Records (see Figure
+3) are in seconds and microseconds; if it is 0xA1B23C4D, timestamps in

 # Packet Record